Jayce Tingler: San Diego Padres

 On October 28, 2019, Tingler was named the manager of the San Diego Padres.
 Tingler signed a three-year contract.

 In August 2020, Tingler publicly criticized one of his players, Fernando Tatís Jr., who was accused of breaking an "unwritten rule of baseball" by hitting a grand slam on a 3–0 pitch while the Padres were leading the Texas Rangers 10–3 in the top of the eighth inning.
 Tingler argued that Tatís shouldn't have swung at the pitch.
 Tingler faced criticism for his remarks.

 In his first season as manager, Tingler led the Padres back into the MLB postseason for the first time since 2006.
 The Padres defeated the St. Louis Cardinals in the Wild Card Series before losing to the Los Angeles Dodgers in the National League Division Series.
 After the season, Tingler was nominated for the 2020 National League Manager of the Year award; he finished second to Miami Marlins manager Don Mattingly.

 The Padres fired Tingler on October 6, 2021, following a season in which the team finished 79–83 and missed the playoffs.

 Minnesota Twins

 On November 8, 2021, the Minnesota Twins hired Tingler as their bench coach.
-While manager Rocco Baldelli was recovering from Covid, Tingler stepped up to manage the Twins.
+While manager Rocco Baldelli was recovering from COVID, Tingler stepped up to manage the Twins.

+San Francisco Giants

+On November 4, 2025, the San Francisco Giants hired Tingler for the same position.